Financial planning tools and services to put you on the path to the future you want

 Connect with peers and experts

 Get to know the people behind the company and the mission behind the work

 Offer financial wellness to the people at the heart of your business

 “FIRE” stands for Financial Independence Retire Early for a group of fired-up young people.
 In a nutshell, it’s about making some significant lifestyle choices immediately to try to achieve financial independence as quickly as possible.
 For most followers, it’s actually more about mindfulness, frugality and simplicity – not just about money and financial independence.

 FIRE – Financial Independence Retire EarlyMost people planning for retirement have been working and savings their whole lives and start their thinking around the question “How much do I need?”
 Implicit in that question are a lot of assumptions around their current lifestyle, cost of living, where they will live, and what they will do with their time.

-FIRE followers, many of whom are in their 20s and 30s, is that they start their thinking around the question “What’s the shortest path to Financial Independence?”
+FIRE followers, many of whom are in their 20s and 30s, start their thinking around the question “What’s the shortest path to financial independence?”
 They are thinking hard about all the assumptions most people make about having a long work career and then retiring.
-Instead they are asking themselves questions about what they really want to do with their lives and what do they really need to achieve those goals:
+Instead, they are asking themselves questions about what they really want to do with their lives and they really need to achieve those goals: